 and other faculty-related info (such as directions to the Green

-or her designated assistants at registration.
+or her designated assistant at registration.
 We use PayPal

 iPhone and Android debit and credit card swipers, which makes